Social Sourcing: Incorporating Social Networks Into Crowdsourcing Contest Design: Supplements for Experiments

-We ran the equilibrium verification on the order tree in Figure \ref{app_fig:similar trees}(a) by calculating the equilibrium thresholds on the order trees in Figure \ref{app_fig:similar trees}(a) and Figure \ref{app_fig:deviation trees}(d-f).
-Figure \ref{app_fig:expected utility case}(a) shows these equilibrium thresholds when the prize $\mathcal{M} = 1$, the contributing cost $c = 0.1$, and agents' qualities are independently and identically distributed on the exponential distribution $E(\lambda=1)$.
+We ran the equilibrium verification on the ranking tree in Fig. \ref{app_fig:similar trees}(a) by calculating the equilibrium thresholds on the ranking trees in Fig. \ref{app_fig:similar trees}(a) and Fig. \ref{app_fig:deviation trees}(d-f).
+The following Fig. \ref{app_fig:expected utility case}(a) shows these equilibrium thresholds when the prize $\mathcal{M} = 1$, the contributing cost $c = 0.1$, and agents' qualities are independently and identically distributed on the exponential distribution $E(\lambda=1)$.
+Correspondingly, Fig. \ref{app_fig:expected utility case}(b) shows the expected utilities for agent $i$.

-From Figure \ref{app_fig:expected utility case}(a), we know that when $i$ invites all her neighbours, among all $i$'s competitors, $d_{j1}, d_{j2}, d_{j3}, h$ have higher thresholds than $i$; $k, j$ have thresholds equal to or lower than $i$.
-After $i$'s deviating, $i$'s threshold increases, thresholds of $d_{j1}, d_{j2}, d_{j3}, h$ decrease, and thresholds of $k, j$ are still equal lower than that of $i$. \end{example}
+From Fig. \ref{app_fig:expected utility case}(a), we know that when $i$ invites all her neighbors, among all $i$'s competitors, $d_{j1}, d_{j2}, d_{j3}, h$ have higher thresholds than $i$; $k, j$ have thresholds equal to or lower than $i$.
+After $i$'s deviating, $i$'s threshold increases, thresholds of $d_{j1}, d_{j2}, d_{j3}, h$ decrease, and thresholds of $k, j$ are still equal lower than that of $i$.